Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have 3 boys who already eat a lot.
 I've found a few ways to "stretch" foods to help with our grocery bill.

 My family drinks 1% milk.
 My husband accidentally bought whole milk.
 My children complained that it was "thick" and they didn't like it at all.
-I diluted it with water and they were able to drink it.

 I found a site at the US Dept. of Agriculture called the recipe finder.
 If you're trying to stretch your food dollars this is an excellent place to find recipes.